moo-w/geasty/README.md

 ## Features

+- Use [`ofetch`](https://github.com/unjs/ofetch), a better fetch API, works on node, browser and workers.
 - Full CRUD operations for gists
 - Support for forks, stars, and commits
 - Type-safe API with proper TypeScript definitions